 The Bathroom Doors Were Made of Glass…

-I didn’t really pay much attention to the glass bathroom doors at this point but this would start to become a problem quite soon and it was one of my least favourite things about the ship, it’s just a terrible design.
+I didn’t really pay much attention to the glass bathroom doors at this point, but this would start to become a problem quite soon.

 Another thing to note here is that there were only two plug sockets in the cabin, both European sockets.

-It was okay, but more would have been appreciated as one socket was used to charge our excursion packs (an audio device that lets you listen to your guide) and also to boil the kettle, which we did quite a lot during the cruise.
+It was okay, but more would have been appreciated as one socket was used to charge our excursion packs (an audio device that lets you listen to your guide) and boil the kettle, which we did quite a lot during the cruise.

-Dining Times on River Cruises Can be Quite Fixed – But we Were Hungry!
+Dining Times on River Cruises Can be Quite Fixed – But We Were Hungry!

 By this point we were very hungry, we’d been travelling since early morning and apart from a sandwich in the airport for breakfast and a rice crispy bar on the plane, we hadn’t had anything to eat.